seastan/lotr-lcg-set-generator/README.md

 - `run_setup.bat`
 - `run_cleanup.bat`

 They will be called inside `run_all.bat` automatically.
+See `run_cleanup.bat.example` as an example.

 If you want to set up a Windows cron job, do the following: